KVOX-FM

-KVOX-FM (99.9 FM, "Froggy 99.9") is a country radio station located in Fargo, North Dakota (licensed by the Federal Communications Commission (FCC) to twin city Moorhead, Minnesota), owned by Duey Wright's Midwest Communications, Inc.
+KVOX-FM (99.9 MHz, "Froggy 99.9") is a country radio station located in Fargo, North Dakota (licensed by the Federal Communications Commission (FCC) to twin city Moorhead, Minnesota), owned by Midwest Communications, Inc.

 Its studios are located on South 25th Street in Fargo, while its transmitter is located on U.S. Route 75 just south of Moorhead.

 History

 This station debuted on November 30, 1966, as KVOX-FM, changing call letters to KIDA on August 16, 1971.

 KVOX-FM then returned on November 9, 1977, branding themselves as "Stereo Country K100".
 This would remain as their branding until April 1, 1994, when they officially released "on-air", the "Froggy" Moniker which is still used to this day.
 It was at this point the station "frogified" everything as they do today.
 For example, the studio is called the "Frogpond", the phone line is called the "Frogline", their forecast called the "Frogcast", and until Fall 2009, "frogified" on-air names (such as Pete Moss, Hoppy Gilmore and Jeremiah Bullfrog).
 They have since moved towards regular on-air names.

 In 2009, Froggy rebranded as "Number One For New Country, Today's Froggy 99.9."